 Central Health provides staffing support to carry out the activities of the CCC.
 These services received from Central Health have been reimbursed at cost and as an expense in health care services on the statements of activities.
-During the year ended September 30, 2019, Seton also provided in kind services.
-In addition to in kind services, the CCC contracts with Seton affiliates for healthcare professional services to be provided by Seton at fair value negotiated through arms' length transactions.
-At September 30, 2020, the CCC recognized contributed services from Central Health of \$342,800.
-At September 30,2019, CCC recognized contributed services from Central Health and Seton of \$691,333.
+The CCC contracts with Seton affiliates for healthcare professional services to be provided by Seton at fair value negotiated through arms' length transactions.
+During the year ended September 30, 2021, the CCC recognized contributed services from Central Health of \$261,294.
+During the year ended September 30, 2020, the CCC recognized contributed services from Central Health of \$342,800.

-The balance presented as due to Central Health on the statements of financial position as of September 30, 2020 and 2019 were due in their entirety to Central Health.
+The balance presented as due to Central Health on the statements of financial position as of September 30, 2021 and 2020 were due in their entirety to Central Health.
 These funds were advanced for a short-term period by Central Health for the CCC's operations during the respective fiscal years.
-The balance outstanding as of September 30, 2020 of \$114,016 will be repaid during the year ending September 30, 2021.
-The balance outstanding as of September 30, 2019 of \$1,267,478 was repaid during the year ended September 30, 2020.
+The balance outstanding as of September 30, 2021 of \$119,351 will be repaid during the year ended September 30, 2022.
+The balance outstanding as of September 30, 2020 of \$114,016 was repaid during the year ended September 30, 2021.